tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/常见问题/视频相关问题_intl_en.md

 **How do I record videos in TVM?**

-TVM currently do not support video recording.
+TVM currently does not support video recording.
 This feature is under development.
 For more information or to download TVM for a free trial, go to the [official TVM website](https://voovmeeting.com/).